drewlesueur/drews-mixins/README.md

 Here is an example of doing it the wrong way.

     values = {}
+    errors = {}
-    PhotoAPI.getPhoto "drew", (err, photos) ->
+    PhotoAPI.getPhoto "drew", (photoError, photos) ->
+      if photoError then errors.photos = photoError
       values.photos = photos
-      VideoAPI.getVideo "myacctnumber", (err, videos) ->
+      VideoAPI.getVideo "myacctnumber", (videoError, videos) ->
+      if videoError then errors.videos = videoError
         values.videos = videos
-        db.connect "mydb", (err, connection) ->
+        db.connect "mydb", (connectionError, connection) ->
-          connection.query "SELECT * FROM PROFILE WHERE ID = ?", ['drew'], (err, results) ->
+          if connectionError then return errors.profile = connectionError connection.query "SELECT * FROM PROFILE WHERE ID = ?", ['drew'], (err, results) ->
+            if dbError then errors.profile = dbError
             values.results = results
             res.send restuls

-Here you get a continuous chain of callbacks that is slower and harder to reason over
+Here you get a continuous chain of callbacks that is slower and harder to reason over.

+##errorHelper
+But hang on, all this error handling is getting too repetative.
+A simple error handler function can help.

+    todos =
+      photos: (err, done) ->
+        PhotoAPI.getPhoto "drew", _.errorHelper err, (photos) ->
+          done photos
+      videos: (err, done) ->
+        VideoAPI.getVideo "myacctnumber", _.errorHelper err, (videos) ->
+          done videos
+      profile: (err, done) ->
+        # if you leave out the second argument,
+        # you get a function that you can pass what would have been the
+        # second parameter
+        handle = _.errorHelper(err)
+        db.connect "mydb", handle (connection) ->
+          connection.query "SELECT * FROM PROFILE WHERE ID = ?", ['drew'], handle (results) ->
+            done results

+   errorResponse = (res, error) ->
+     res.send error

+    _.doThese todos, _.errorHelper errorResponse, (values) ->
+      res.send
+        media: [values.photos, values.videos]
+        info: values.profile